fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 39: سُورَةُ الزُّمَرِ (Az-Zumar) - 39**
+**Surah 11: سُورَةُ هُودٍ (Hud) - 39**

-Say: “O my [truth-denying] people!
-Do yet all that may be within your power, [whereas] I, behold, shall labour [in God’s way]: in time you will come to know
+But in time you will come to know who it is that [in this world] shall be visited by suffering which will cover him with ignominy, and upon whom long lasting suffering shall alight [in the life to come]!"
  <!--END_SECTION:quran-->